 Windfall operated in a shopping center between a dollar store and a pawn shop.
-The operation began setting up last November, their Facebook page showed yesterday.
+The operation began setting up last November, its Facebook page showed yesterday.
 Windfall advertised online, as well as making a video for television.

-Berks County District Attorney John Adams, along with high-ranking PA State Police officials, and members of his office, made the announcement Friday mid-morning about the raid.
+Berks County District Attorney John Adams, along with high-ranking PA State Police officials and members of his office, made the announcement midmorning Friday about the raid.